KatjaAS/AND1/README.md

 User can find a product to borrow,
 User can search for products,
 User can search for products based on location,
+User should be able to make reservations,
+User should be able to delete reservations,
 Easy communication between users,
 User can see availability of product,
 Overview over your bookings,